 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activities.
-Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
-In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-The State Health Department¿s and the FDA¿s regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Our water source is the Black River, a surface water source, which originates in the Adirondack Mountains and runs through the center of the City and westerly to Black River Bay.
-During 2022 our system did not experience any restriction of our water source.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals in some cases, radioactive material and can pick up substances resulting from the presence of animals and human activities.
+Contaminants that may be present in source water include - microbial contaminants; inorganic contaminants; pesticides, herbicides; organic, chemical, and radioactive contaminants.
+To ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the number of certain contaminants in water provided by public water systems.
+The State Health Departments and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+Our water source is the Black River, a surface water source, which originates in the Adirondack Mountains and runs through the center of the City of Watertown and westerly to Black River Bay.
+During 2023 our system did not experience any restriction on our water source.
 Flows in the Black River are regulated by the Hudson-Black River Regulating District and are controlled by a series of hydroelectric power dams stretching from its headwaters in the Adirondacks to its mouth in Lake Ontario.
-If the City of Watertown, s 15 million gallon per day Water Treatment Plant were running at full capacity, it would need only 2.3% of the minimum flow of the Black River.
-The water is treated within modern facilities prior to distribution.
+If the City of Watertown's 15 million gallon per day Water Treatment Plant were running at full capacity, it would need only 2.3% of the minimum flow of the Black River.

+Water is treated within modern facilities prior to distribution.
 The water filtration building and main pumping station were reconstructed in 1987-1991.
 Liquid Alum and a nonionic polymer are added to the water to coagulate and settle out dirt and organic matter through a dosing station upstream of the water plant.
 The settled water is then pumped to the process complex at 1707 Huntington Street.
 Polyaluminum chloride and nonionic or cationic polymer are added prior to filtering.
 Carbon may be added to combat taste and odor.
 The filtered water is disinfected with chlorine to kill bacteria, viruses, and other microorganisms.
-The water is then treated with soda ash to increase alkalinity, sodium silicate for corrosion control and with fluoride to help fight tooth decay.
-The finished potable water is pumped to the City; s distribution system and through the Development Authority of the North Country, s line to the Towns of Champion, LeRay, and Pamelia.
+The water is then treated with soda ash to increase alkalinity, sodium silicate for corrosion control and fluoride to help fight tooth decay.
+The finished potable water is pumped to the City's distribution system and through the Development Authority of the North Country's line to the Towns of Champion, LeRay, and Pamelia.

-During 2022 the City Water Treatment Plant produced 2,289,171,000 gallons of water.
-The amount of water that was metered by the City was1,580,056,000 gallons.
-The difference of 709,115,000 gallons or 31% was attributed to leaks, flushing and fires.
+During 2024 the City Water Treatment Plant produced 2,379,170,000 gallons of water.
+The amount of water that was metered by the City of Watertown was 1,525,048,000 gallons.
+The difference of 854,122,000 gallons or 35.9% was attributed to leaks, flushing and fires.
+Water Rates: Quarterly Meter Rate Usage Rate \$/1,000 cubic feet (7,480 gallons) First 1,200 cubic feet (8,976 gallons) \$46.37 Over 1,200 cubic feet (8,976 gallons) \$31.34 Monthly Meter Rate Usage Rate \$/1,000 cubic feet (7,480 gallons) First 400 cubic feet (2,992 gallons) \$46.37 Over 400 cubic feet (2,992 gallons) \$31.34

-Water Rates:

-Quarterly Meter Rate Usage Rate \$/1,000 cubic feet(7,480 gallons) First 1,200 cubic feet (8,976 gallons) \$40.93 Over 1,200 cubic feet (8,976 gallons) \$27.66

-Monthly Meter Rate Usage Rate \$/1,000 cubic feet(7,480 gallons) First 400 cubic feet (2,992 gallons) \$40.93 Over 400 cubic feet (2,992 gallons) \$27.66